 Sexual addiction is any sexually-related, compulsive behavior which interferes with normal living and causes severe stress on family, friends, loved ones, and one's work environment.
 For more information or to complete brief anonymous Sexual Addiction Screening Test (SAST) please visit www.recoveryzone.com.

-Sexual addiction has been called sexual dependency and sexual compulsivity.
-By any name, it is a compulsive behavior that completely dominates the addict's life.
+Sexual Addiction is a compulsive behavior that dominates the person's life.
 Sexual addicts make sex a priority more important than family, friends, and work.
 Sex becomes the organizing principle of addict's lives.
 They are willing to sacrifice what they cherish most in order to preserve and continue their unhealthy behavior.
+Progression of time and/or type is frequently reported.

 Definitions and behaviors of sexual addiction